italia/publiccode-crawler/README.md

 * `bin/crawler updateipa` downloads IPA data and writes them into Elasticsearch

+* `bin/crawler delete [URL]` delete software from Elasticsearch using its code hosting URL specified in `publiccode.url`

 * `bin/crawler download-whitelist` downloads organizations and repositories from the [onboarding portal repository](https://github.com/italia/developers-italia-onboarding) and saves them to a whitelist file

 ### Docker: the legacy deployment process